 - Mention relevant experience in your writing.
 Experience can be shared directly or indirectly, if at all.
 Far more important is that your expertise “be implied from the insights your rationales are bringing.
 (This requires practice)” (page 14)

 After you’ve gone through this process, ensure your word count for all three sections stays within 300-700 words (page 12).
 According to the handbook, this is the length of most successful assessments.
 Lastly, turn on your spelling/grammar check, make corrections, submit your work for review, and move on to the following proposal.

 Sidenote: Many assessors find the PA Tool helpful, if it’s new to you, check it out.
 It features an almost live count of the total number of submitted assessments and an assessment drafting space featuring a handy checklist for writing your reviews.
 Remember to copy your writing and paste it onto the official assessment form at the bottom of the corresponding proposal page on the Ideascale website.

 Congratulations; you likely went through the entire process ten times faster than I did!

 After gaining some experience, you’ll undoubtedly come up with tips around personal roadblocks (we're all so human, aren't we?) or maintaining high standards and efficiency in your work as a PA.
 You are always welcomed and encouraged to share your learning in the comment section below; we’re always looking for new insights and knowledge from our readers’ fresh experiences.

 Writing this list of practical tips also had me thinking about the broader context of our work as PAs.
-I plan to share more on that and hope to dive into a deeper conversation in a companion article we'll link below this one when it’s published.
+I plan to share more on that and hope to dive into a deeper conversation in a companion article in a future funding round.
 Be sure to come back soon, or follow us on Twitter for all the new stories we post here on Lido Nation.